 What are the Key Audit Areas in NBFC Audit?

-There are many points included in the Auditor’s Report that differs in the type of activity that the NBFCs are indulged in.
-Some of the key inclusions to be mentioned in an Auditor’s report are as follow:
+Many points are included in the Auditor's Report that differs in the type of activity that the NBFCs are indulged in.
+Some of the critical inclusions to be mentioned in an Auditor's report are as follow:

 - Physical verification of all the shares or securities held by the company.